andreagrioni/ag-codestories/vignettes/AG003_EULAR2023_remibrutinib_SjD.md

 # EULAR2023 Spotlight: Molecular Discoveries from the Phase 2 Clinical Trial of Remibrutinib in Sjögren’s Syndrome

+<mark > UPDATE 20231108:</mark> This work was published as part of a larger clinical paper [Efficacy and safety of remibrutinib, a selective potent oral BTK inhibitor, in Sjögren's syndrome: results from a randomised, double-blind, placebo-controlled phase 2 trial](https://doi.org/10.1136/ard-2023-224691).

 ![EULAR2023](img/ag003_img001.jpeg)

 I’m excited to share the findings from our recent poster presentation at the [EULAR2023 conference](https://www.eular.org)!
 Our research focused on the exploratory biomarker analysis conducted on the remibrutinib Phase 2 clinical trial (LOUiSSE) in Sjögren’s syndrome (SjS).